Mikhail-Vilms/Random-Notes/System_Design_Problems.md

   - **And nothing has changed for all the other hosts** - which is exactly what we wanted: to minimize a number of keys we need to re-hash
 - **Consistent hashing is much better than MOD hashing, as significantly smaller fraction of keys is re-hashed when new host is added or host is removed from the cache cluster**
 - ![image](https://user-images.githubusercontent.com/57194114/201453656-554d2c0c-488e-44e0-9938-5e50588eff01.png)
+#### Cache Client
+- *Question*: Now we know how cache cluster host is selected for both put and get, but who is actually doing this selection?
+On the service side, who is responsible for running all these hash calculations and routing requests to the selected cache host?
+  - Cache client is that component.
+It’s a small and lightweight library, that is integrated with the service code and is responsible for the cache host selection.
+  - Cache client knows about all cache servers.
+  - And all clients should have the same list.
+Otherwise, different clients will have their own view of the consistent hashing circle and the same key may be routed to different cache hosts.
+  - Client stores list of cache hosts in sorted order (for a fast host lookup) and binary search can be used to find a cache server that owns the key.
+  - Cache client talks to cache hosts using TCP or UDP protocol.
+  - And if cache host is unavailable, client proceeds as though it was a cache miss.